DSaunders/MyBlog/a-return-to-blogging.md

 (while I built it for my benefit, I've opened it up so anybody can do the same thing.
 Take a look if you also want to start blogging again!)

-The irony is not lost on me... updating an existing blog was too much work so instead I built a complete blog engine.. but here we are.
+The irony is not lost on me... updating an existing blog was too much work, so instead I built a complete blog engine.. but here we are.

 ## What now?